-You can use contexts to control which changesets run on which databases, but the better option is to use the built-in “dbms” tag on the changeset tag.
+You can use contexts to control which changesets are run on which databases, but there is an option to use the built in

-Beginning with Liquibase 3.5, you can specify a context attribute in the root DATABASECHANGELOG node to assign that context to all changesets in the changelog by default.
+Starting with Liquibase 3.5, you can specify a context attribute in the root DATABASECHANGELOG node to assign that context to all changesets in the changelog by default.

 AND with any contexts specified in changesets within the changelog file.

-Beginning with Liquibase 3.5, you can specify a context attribute in
+Starting with Liquibase 3.5, you can specify a context attribute in